 There are a couple of steps you need to follow to apply for a university course, all of these can be found here >>

 One of the most difficult, and often time-consuming, steps in the process is the personal statement step.
-So we asked members of the Stemette Society for their tips on how to write the best personal statements…
+This requires a precise style of writing, so we asked members of the Stemette Society for their tips on how to succeed in UCAS applications…

 “I found it easiest to break into three paragraphs.
 My first was specifically why I wanted to study medicine – it tied my work experience, passion for biology and chemistry, and external reading and other key information about the skills I had that made me a strong candidate.
 My second paragraph was focused on my work experience and shadowing, and the final paragraph – more of a sentence or two – was on other things, like awards, volunteering, hobbies, sports, and music.